Specifying a Key field

 Without key fields

 Each record in ActivityInfo is automatically assigned a unique, auto-generated ID that never changes.
 The Record ID is used to store the relationship between two records, and is essential to preserving referential integrity, but is not very user friendly.
-Key Fields are a way for form designers to provide alternative, user-friendly identifiers for records.
+Key Fields are a way for form designers to provide alternative, easy-to-read identifiers for records.

 Record IDs are normally hidden from the user, but you can display them in the Form View by clicking “Select Columns” and then checking “Record ID”: